 - 7. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 8.
-The document being released in part contains exempt and irrelevant material that does not relate to the request. - 9.
-I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the document to you in an edited form.
+The documents contain exempt and irrelevant material such as mobile telephone numbers that do not relate to the request. - 9.
+I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.

-Section 47E(d) - Public interest conditional exemptions - certain operations of agencies
+Section 47E - Public interest conditional exemptions - certain operations of agencies